ashraful2430/assignment-website-client/README.md

 3. **Assignment Management:**

-   - Assignment creators can update or delete their own assignments.
+   - Assignment creators can update or delete their assignments.

 4. **Assignment Status:**